nicholaseager/nicholaseager.github.io/index.md

 ### Photography

-Click on any photo on my website to order a print!
+Sometimes a picture is all you need to tell a story.
+Select a picture to order a print and share the story in your home.

 {% include gallery.html
 	i0="photos/countries/nepal/mardi-himal/frozen-prayer-flags-in-front-of-fishtail-mountain"